-Whether services are provided in-person, remote and/or through a hybrid model, the district will provide free appropriate public education consistent/with the need to protect the health and safety of students with disabilities and those providing special education services.
+Whether services are provided in-person, remote and/or through a hybrid model, the district will provide a free appropriate public education consistent with the need to protect the health and safety of students with disabilities and those providing special education services.

 Programs and services offered will be documented and provided to students with disabilities per their individualized education plans (IEPs).